This article was last updated by on

 Image showcases browning of leaf tips in Fiddle Leaf Figs due to underwatering

-Similarly, growing this plant in soggy soil may not get it the required oxygen, causing it to lean.
+Similarly, growing this plant in soggy soil may not get the required oxygen, causing it to lean.

 Unethical watering schedules are the main reason for Fiddle Leaf Figs to drop their leaves in distress.
-So, learn the methods to quickly recover their verdure!

 • Let the soil dry out completely before watering the plant again.
 Allow the top 3-4 inches of the soil to dry.